yard

 Before blaming fertilizer, check for pests and root issues.
 Treat those first, then adjust your feeding routine.

-If you see yellow leaves on trailing pothos vines, compare the pattern with our guide on pothos leaf yellowing.
-Cold drafts, old age, and soggy soil all look different from simple nutrient shortage.
+If you see yellow leaves on trailing pothos vines, compare the pattern before you blame nutrients.
+Cold drafts, old age, and soggy soil all look different from a true shortage.

-Brown patches on monstera foliage may point to watering or disease, which you can sort out with help from the monstera brown spot guide.
-Fertilizer tweaks come after those basics.
+Brown patches on Monstera foliage may point to watering or disease.
+Fertilizer tweaks come after you sort out those basics.

 If leaves stay small and pale even with good light and watering, then think nutrients.
 Balanced feeds can help picky calatheas and patterned prayer plants color up without pushing them too fast.

 For any plant recovering from pests, resume fertilizer slowly.
-Quarter-strength feeds every 3–4 weeks support new growth without stressing tender tissue.
+Quarter-strength feeds every three to four weeks support new growth without stressing tender tissue.

 menu_book